kevinlimantoro123/tp/docs/UserGuide.md

 # CraftConnect User Guide

 CraftConnect is a simple desktop app that makes managing your contacts **faster and easier**.
-Our target audience is small business owners, especially in the arts and crafts sector.
+Our target audience is small business owners, especially in the arts and crafts sector, but you can try it out even if you are not a business owner in this sector.
 It combines the quick typing of a command-line tool with the familiar look of a regular app.
 Whether you’re keeping track of suppliers or customers, CraftConnect helps you stay organized and get things done in less time.

 <!-- * Table of Contents -->
 <page-nav-print />